ding-lab/LR-PKD/README.md

 ```sh
   vep_install -a cf -s homo_sapiens -y GRCh38 -c /output/path/to/GRCh38/vep --CONVERT
 ```
-/output/path/to/GRCh38/vep needs to be included in the config.sh.
+/output/path/to/GRCh38/vep should be identical to vep_cache_path in the config.sh.

 ## Run
 * Users need to get into the folder with the LR-PKD source to run the pipeline.